Clothes Dryer Safety and Energy Tips

-Keep a fire extinguisher in the same room as the clothes dryer, near the door where you can access easily in an emergency (see costs and reviews of fire extinguishers).
+Keep a fire extinguisher in the same room as the clothes dryer, near the door where you can access easily in an emergency.

 If you are not confident of how to properly clean your dryer, check your vent pipe, etc., then do not hesitate to call in a professional to give your clothes dryer a thorough cleaning and inspection.

 Energy Savings Tips

 Unlike most appliances, clothes dryers do not display "Energy Guide" labels.
 This is because dryers don’t vary much from model to model regarding the amount of energy used.
 But there are a number of things you can do to save energy when using your clothes dryer:

 Reducing the frequency of use of the dryer is a sure way of reducing the energy used by your dryer.
 For larger families who run their dryer nearly every day, consolidating loads to reduce usage to three times per week can save them approximately $84 per year.